 Longsword.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one creature.
 Hit: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.

 Longbow.
 Ranged Weapon Attack: +6 to hit, range 120/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 4 (1d8) poison damage.

 While the drider is perfectly capable of fighting in melee range they deal better damage with their longbow.
-In melee you’d be able to do 1 bite attack and 2 longsword attacks whcih is 25 – 27 depending on which longsword attack the drider uses.
-With their longbow attack they’ll deal 33 damage on average between 3 attacks.
+In melee, you’d be able to do 1 bite attack and 2 longsword attacks which is 25 – 27 depending on which longsword attack the drider uses.
+With their longbow attack, they’ll deal 33 damage on average between 3 attacks.

 Ranged attacks also mesh much better with the drider’s abilities.
 They can stand upside-down on the ceiling and peg their targets from below.
 Any melee target will have a difficult time trying to force them down from their perch, and they can even potentially give themselves advantage with Faerie Fire.

 Despite all this, 25-33 damage is still fairly low for a CR 6 creature without any AoE damage spells or abilities.
 This is also between 3 separate attacks which of course increases their chances of missing at least one of those attacks each round.

 Some drow were once spellcasters before they became driders.
 These driders have the ability to cast more spells than the average drider and also have a higher Wisdom ability (15 or 16).